 Does this apply to Joseph Smith’s situation?
 Are Mormons in violation of the New Testament by following a visionary person?
 Let’s break it down to see.

 The first thing we have to recognize is that this section of the New Testament was a letter written specifically to Christians in Galatia in the mid-first century AD.
-Paul noticed and warned these early saints that THEY had been “removed from him” [Christ], and that THEY had fallen for another religion pretending to be some version of what Paul and the other apostles had taught, “which is not another,” but, was in fact, a perversion.
+Paul noticed and warned these early saints that THEY had been “removed from him” [Christ] and that THEY had fallen for another religion pretending to be some version of what Paul and the other apostles had taught, “which is not another,” but, was in fact, a perversion.
 How were these early saints fooled?
 Easy.
 Some would-be religious leader claimed to see an angel and obviously began to alter what the Galatians had previously been taught under Paul’s leadership and guidance.

 Even if one reads this passage as Paul suggesting that they, the apostles, or an angel from heaven would preach a false gospel (a strange warning), it still doesn’t work against Joseph Smith’s experience.

 Why do so many Christians quickly apply this section of scripture as a warning to those who might believe Joseph Smith’s story?
 A quick read of it seems to warn Christians from avoiding and or accepting a different gospel, and one which is claimed to have been revealed by an angel – matching near perfectly with the founding events of The Church of Jesus Christ of Latter-day Saints, or Mormonism.